Updating Your Victorian House?

 Gothic design elements such as pointed arches, steep gables, and towers were added to traditional frame construction.
 The style received considerable impetus from the publication of detailed plans and elevations in pattern books, the most notable of which was The Architecture of Country Houses1 (1850) by Andrew Jackson Downing (1815-1852).

-Downing, a landscape designer, long-time editor of the Horticulturist magazine and architect, had a profound influence on American architecture of the last half of the 19th century that is still felt today.
+Downing, a landscape architect and long-time editor of the Horticulturist magazine, had a profound influence on American architecture of the last half of the 19th century that is still felt today.
 He is, for example, credited with the popularization of the large front porch or veranda as a necessary transition between the house and nature — which is the primary reason American houses up to about 1941 commonly featured generous porches, while European housing did not, and still does not.

-Downing died at age 37 in a boiler explosion aboard the steamer Henry Clay on July 28, 1852 — an event that killed a number of notables and forced Congress, previously reluctant to pursue steamboat legislation, to pass extensive new regulations — but during his short 15-year professional career Downing was a prodigious worker and prolific writer on nature, horticulture, landscaping, architecture and social betterment.
+Downing died at age 37 in a boiler explosion aboard the Hudson river paddle-wheel steamer Henry Clay on July 28, 1852 — an event that killed a number of notables and forced Congress, previously reluctant to pursue steamboat legislation, to pass extensive new regulations — but during his short 15-year professional career Downing was a prodigious worker and prolific writer on nature, horticulture, landscaping, architecture, and social betterment.
 He profoundly believed that a "good home will encourage its inhabitants to pursue a moral existence," a view shared by many of his contemporaries.

 Downing, however, put the theory into practice with Country Houses and his very influential earlier book Cottage Residences, written In 1842, with Alexander Jackson Davis.
-The pattern book of house designs featured Carpenter Gothic house styles.
+This pattern book of house designs featured Carpenter Gothic house styles.
 Both he and Davis were proponents of the style as sensible, comfortable, housing for the growing middle-class.
 Jackson's books are one of the reasons the style persisted for most of a century.